saaapphy/dart-meteorology/README.md

 # dart-meteorology
-Hey look, a simple Dart CLI app that fetches weather info from OpenWeatherMap Ltd.
+Hey look, a simple Dart CLI app that fetches weather info from OpenWeatherMap Ltd. I'm not going to put some massive document here when there's nothing to really document.
+You can look at current weather data for your region as well as [Solar Irradiance](https://openweathermap.org/api) and [Solar Panel Power Predictons](https://openweathermap.org/api) all from one simple CLI tool.